Fire in COVID-19 hospital kills 12 as India struggles with huge second wave - Up News Info

 “Everyone is fighting for their own survival and trying to protect their loved ones.
 This is hard to watch,” Mukherjee said.

-Health experts say India became complacent during the winter, when daily cases were about 10,000 and seemed to be under control, and lifted restrictions to allow big gatherings.
+Health experts say India got complacent in the winter, when new cases were running at about 10,000 a day and seemed to be under control, and lifted restrictions to allow big gatherings.

 “Indians let down their collective guard.
 Instead of being bombarded with messages exhorting us to be vigilant, we heard self-congratulatory declarations of victory from our leaders, now cruelly exposed as mere self-assured hubris,” wrote Zarir F Udwadia, a pulmonologist and a member of the Maharashtra state government’s task force, in the Times of India.